Quiza12/pathtopeace/index.md

 * [Music]({% link music.md %})
 * [Other Services]({% link other-services.md %})

 This website and this movement is driven by one word: Empower.
 Placing the power in YOUR hands to fight and overcome the issues you face.
-There isn’t a straight, safe road to take on this ‘Path to Peace’.
-There isn’t a right or wrong way to take control of your mental stability.
+It isn’t a straight, safe road to take on this ‘Path to Peace’.
 We’re all learning more everyday.
 Each day you make it through is a testament to the truth:

 *You WILL make it through whatever life throws at you!*